r4victor/tenthousandmeters/content/blog/python_bts_01.md

 During initialization stage, CPython initializes data structures required to run Python.
 It also prepares such things as builtin types, configures and loads builtin modules, sets up the import system and does many other things.
 This is very important stage that is often overlooked by the CPython's explorers because of its service nature.

 Next comes the compilation stage.
 CPython is an interpreter, not a compiler in a sense that it doesn't produce machine code.
 Interpreters, however, usually translate source code into some intermediate representation before executing it.
 So does CPython.
-This translation phase does the same things a typical compiler does: parses source code into a parse tree, converts a parse tree to an AST (Abstract Syntax Tree), emits bytecode based on AST and even performs some bytecode optimizations.
+This translation phase does the same things a typical compiler does: parses a source code and builds an AST (Abstract Syntax Tree), generates bytecode from an AST and even performs some bytecode optimizations.

 Before looking at the next stage, we need to understand what bytecode is.
 Bytecode is a series of instructions.
 Each instruction consists of two bytes: one for an opcode and one for an argument.
 Consider an example: